-As temperatures take a dive around the state, anglers are often tempted to venture onto thin ice.
+As temperatures take a dive, anglers are often tempted to venture onto thin ice.
 Here are a few safety tips to ensure your ice fishing adventure doesn't become a polar plunge.

 Ice fishing is generally a safe activity if you pay attention to ice conditions and remember that they can change from day to day.